 Connect the work in Flint with the national Educare Learning Network, thereby supporting impact in our home community and across the country.

-This work seeks to cultivate a strong, sustainable K-12 system that provides local families with high quality educational choices.
+This work seeks to cultivate a strong, sustainable K-12 ecosystem that provides Flint kids with high-quality educational choices.

 We make grants to: